 Why You Need to Make Sleep a Number 1 Priority [Updated]

-You probably joke about being sleep deprived.
-After all, you’ve probably tried to get more sleep, but nothing seems to work.
+Maybe you’ve tried to get more sleep, but nothing seems to work.

 As you age, you don’t actually need more sleep; however, older adults typically get less sleep than they need for optimal health.